1st Engineer Brigade bids farewell to Bohrer, welcomes Glaspell during change-of-command ceremony

 |0

-This work, 1st Engineer Brigade bids farewell to Bohrer, welcomes Glaspell during change-of-command ceremony [Image 3 of 3], by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st Engineer Brigade bids farewell to Bohrer, welcomes Glaspell during change-of-command ceremony, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-1st Engineer Brigade bids farewell to Bohrer, welcomes Glaspell during change-of-command ceremony

 LEAVE A COMMENT